syncfusion-content/javascript-docs/js/GroupButton/Customization.md

 ## Orientation

-Group button has two built-in orientation support called vertical and horizontal orientations which defines the direction of rendered GroupButton component.
+GroupButton has two built-in orientation support called vertical and horizontal orientations which defines the direction of rendered GroupButton component.
 You can set the value to this property as enum or string type.

-1. ej.Orientation.Horizontal or “Horizontal”
+ * ej.Orientation.Horizontal or “Horizontal”
-2. ej.Orientation.Vertical or “Vertical”
+ * ej.Orientation.Vertical or “Vertical”

 {% highlight js %}